Martin-Hausleitner/vscode-tokenizer-gpt3-codex/README.md

 # 🚀 GPT-3 & Codex Tokenizer Counter Statusbar 🎉

-🌟 A Visual Studio Code extension that displays the count of OpenAI GPT-3 tokens for the current document in the status bar.
+🌟 A Visual Studio Code extension that displays the count of OpenAI GPT-3 or CODEX tokens for the current document in the status bar.
 🎯

 ## 📚 Description